David W. Tandy: Professional career

 Tandy was an attorney with the firm of Stoll-Keenon-Ogden.
 His areas of practice included public finance, corporate law and government relations.
 He left the firm in 2008 to actively campaign to become the next mayor of Louisville; eventually claiming second place in the primary election.

+In 2016 Tandy returned to private practice after his period as Louisville Metro Council President, joining Bingham Greenebaum Doll LLP as an attorney and lobbyist.
+His practice areas included corporate, emerging business and public financing solutions.

 Tandy has served as the Government Relations Director for the American Cancer Society, Mid-South Division, Inc. and ran the law firm of Tandy & Associates.
 In addition he has practiced law with the firms of Sheffer-Hutchinson-Kinney and Woodward, Hobson, & Fulton in Kentucky; Ortale, Kelley, Herbert, & Crawford in Nashville, Tennessee; and worked in the Washington D.C.
 Office of former United States Senator Wendell H. Ford.

 Community involvement

 Tandy's community involvement includes serving as an executive board member of the Louisville Branch NAACP Executive Committee and the Kentucky YMCA-Youth Association, Inc. In addition he is a former board member of the Louisville Metro Police Merit Review Board and the Louisville Metro Parks Advisory Commission.
 Councilman Tandy also served as the first president of the Louisville Urban League Young Professionals Organization.
-He is also the board chair of the Kentucky Science Center.
+He was also the board chair of the Kentucky Science Center.